Oiling Worktops: A Worktop Express® Nutshell Guide

 How to prepare your DIY worktops for installation with Rustins Danish Oil

-- Our worktops are supplied pre-sanded to a 150 grit finish, but sometimes it’s worth going over the worktop yourself for an extra smooth surface.
+- Our worktops are supplied pre-sanded to a 150 grit finish, but sometimes it is worth going over the worktop yourself for an extra smooth surface.
 Use 120 grit orbital sanders all over, then finish by sanding the top and edges lightly with a pad.
 This will remove any splinters.

 - Rub the top down with a clean cloth to remove any dust.

-- Once the worktop is completely clean, you can begin to apply Rustins Danish oil.
+- Once the worktop is completely clean, you can begin to apply Rustin’s Danish oil, or our own Worktop Express Danish Oil for Worktops.
 Add a layer to the top and edges paying special attention to the end grain (this tends to be more absorbent than the rest of the worktop and may require extra coats).

 - Wipe down with a new lint free cloth.